What Are the Top Sports for Team Building That Work for Every Fitness Level?

 League Registration Announcement

-We're starting a [Sport] league!
-Format: 8-week season + playoff bracket When: Every [Day] at [Time] Where: [Venue] Team size: [N] per team Number of teams: [N] How it works: - Random team assignment (so it's fair) - 1 game per week (~[X] min) - Standings updated weekly - Top 4 teams make playoffs - Season finale: [Date] Sign up by [Date]: [Form link] No experience required.
+We're starting a [Sport] league — here's the plan: Format: 8-week season + playoff bracket When: Every [Day] at [Time] Where: [Venue] Team size: [N] per team Number of teams: [N] How it works: - Random team assignment (so nobody feels picked last) - 1 game per week, about [X] min - Standings posted weekly - Top 4 teams make playoffs - Season finale: [Date] Sign up by [Date]: [Form link] No experience required.
 If you can show up, you can play.

 Cap the league at a number that ensures every team plays weekly.
 Bye weeks kill momentum.